valantic/spartacus-mock/projects/spartacus-mock/README.md

 If you encounter a problem with this library or if you have a new feature you'd like to see in this project, please create [a new issue](https://github.com/valantic/spartacus-mock/issues/new/choose).

+## Roadmap

+- Add Angular 15 / 16 Compatibility Support (usually when new Spartacus Versions are released)
+- Add unit tests for the library code
+- Add mock handlers for more Spartacus features
+  - My Account Order Returns
+  - Asm
+  - Product Configurator
+  - Pickup in Store
+  - Organization
+  - ...